 - a) In addition to Article 3.05, the Employer shall have the right to name hire 25% of the crew unless otherwise is mutually agreed to between the Employer and the Union.
-In no case shall there be in excess of 25% name hires on a crew at any given time unless mutually agreed to between the Employer and the Union. - b) In cases where local residents are afforded priority of employment, through Employer requested name hire, such employment shall be considered a name hire. - c) The Employer and Union agree that there will be a uniform application of the name hire and transfer provisions in all local lodges.
-Transferred employees who were initially name hired shall retain such status upon transfer.

-- d) All name hire requests shall be made in writing (including FAX and/or electronically), to the Union. - e) On crews of six (6) members or less (including the Foreman) the Foreman shall be allowed to work with the tools.
-The Union recognizes that there may be situations where a General Foreman, Foreman, or Assistant Foreman is required to work with the tools to provide instructions on work procedures or where safety is a compelling factor. - f) Special additional provisions are applicable in the Province of Newfoundland & Labrador.
+In no case shall there be in excess of 25% name hires on a crew at any given time unless mutually agreed to between the Employer and the Union.
+Special provisions are applicable in the province of Newfoundland & Labrador.
+These provisions are set out in the Appendix for the Province. - b) In cases where local residents are afforded priority of employment, through Employer requested name hire, such employment shall be considered a name hire. - c) The Employer and Union agree that there will be a uniform application of the name hire and transfer provisions in all local lodges.
+Transferred employees who were initially name hired shall retain such status upon transfer. - d) All name hire requests shall be made in writing (including FAX and/or electronically), to the Union. - e) On crews of six (6) members or less (including the Foreperson) the Foreperson shall be allowed to work with the tools.
+The Union recognizes that there may be situations where a General Foreperson, Foreperson, or Assistant Foreperson is required to work with the tools to provide instructions on work procedures or where safety is a compelling factor.